adobe/bridgeService/README.md

 When making the call we first update the environment variables for the system.

+## Known Issues and Limitations
+As this is a new project there are a few limitations to our solution:
+### Cannot call overloaded methods with the same number of arguments.
+Today, in order to simply the call model, we have chosen not to specify the argument types in the call.
+The consequence of this is that in the case of overloaded methods, we only pick the method with the same number of arguments.
+If two such overloaded methods exist, we choose to throw an exception:
+``We could not find a unique method for <method>.``

+### Only simple arguments
+Since this is a REST call we can only correctly manage simple arguments in the payload.
+One workaround is to use Call Dependencies in Call Chaining (see above).
+I.e. you can pass simple arguments to one method, and use the complex results of that method as an argument for the following java call.

+### Complex Non-Serialisable Return Objects
+In many cases the object a method returns is not rerializable.
+If that is the case we mine the object, and extract all simple values from the object.

 ## Building Image
 In order to build an image you need to run the following command:
 ```